jasper-zanjani/notes/sources/ad.md

 # Active Directory
+[AD]: # 'Active Directory (AD)&#10;Microsoft network operating system, built on top of Windows Server&#10;AD has origins in Windows NT 3.0, which combined features of the LAN Manager protocols with the OS/2 operating system.&#10;Desmond, Brian et al. _Active Directory_.
+O\'Reilly Media, 2009.: 3'

 #### Table of Contents, 4th edition
 1. [A brief introduction](#history "Reviews the evolution of the Microsoft NOS and some of the major features and benefits of Active Directory.") &bull; [LDAP](#ldap "LDAP originated in 1993 as a lighter-weight alternative to X.500, but it did not gain traction until its third major version was released in 1997.")
 [WinNT](#windows-nt "Microsoft's first NOS was WinNT 3.0, combining features of LAN Manager protocols and OS/2 (1990).")
 [WS 2003](#windows-server-2003 "The concept of mixed and native operation modes introduced in Windows Server 2000 was further refined into that of domain and forest functional levels in Windows Server 2003.")
 [WS 2008](#windows-server-2008 "Windows Server 2008 introduced RODCs and Server Core.")